Finture/Flowee-BPMS-Docs/content/user-guide/process-engine/scripting.md

 ---

-Camunda 7 supports scripting with JSR-223 compatible script engine implementations.
+Flowee BPMS supports scripting with JSR-223 compatible script engine implementations.
 Currently we test the integration for Groovy, JavaScript, JRuby and Jython.
 To use a scripting engine it is necessary to add the corresponding jar to the classpath.